-Noticing that the debate on the nationalisation of the mines did not take off as well as he hoped it would, African National Congress Youth League (ANCYL) president Julius Malema took it upon himself to organise a debate on the issue this week—complete with analysts harbouring dissenting views.
+Noticing that the debate on the nationalisation of the mines did not take off as well as he hoped it would, African National Congress Youth League (ANCYL) president Julius Malema took it upon himself to organise a debate on the issue this week — complete with analysts harbouring dissenting views.

 The trendy Atlas Studios in Auckland Park served as the venue where Malema would outline the reasons why the state should own 60% of all mines and why this would be good for South Africa and everyone who lives in it.

 His sparring partners were Business Day columnist Tim Cohen and the chief executive of Old Mutual, Kuseni Dlamini.
-The 300-odd students who came to listen were obviously not there to see them—they went wild at the sight of Malema, with his now trademark Gucci cap.
+The 300-odd students who came to listen were obviously not there to see them — they went wild at the sight of Malema, with his now trademark Gucci cap.

-It was clearly Malema’s platform and his first venture into the world of debate—where you can’t say to the person with a different viewpoint “you are racist” and then declare yourself the victor.
+It was clearly Malema’s platform and his first venture into the world of debate — where you can’t say to the person with a different viewpoint “you are racist” and then declare yourself the victor.

 Malema tried to spark the debate on the nationalisation of mines when he opened the ANCYL’s political school in July this year, but couldn’t manage to get a fire started.

 Predictably Cosatu, which has been struggling through a tough strike season, supported his call, but otherwise Malema’s comments did not really make anyone stand up and take notice.
+Even the ANC couldn’t be bothered — to appease him they asked Malema and the youth league to prepare a report on the issue.
+They were so unconcerned they made 2012 the deadline for the report.

 But on Thursday night he upped the stakes in that very uniquely Malema way, by using threats.